 Length/credit: 1 year (1 or 2 times per cycle) 0.33 credit

+Grade(s): 9, 10, 11, 12

+Course Number: 14070100

 This course provides a small group setting in which students gain enrichment and reinforcement in analytical reading and writing skills to assist them in meeting literacy expectations across the curriculum.
 Students are recommended based on performance data (including but not limited to PSSA, Keystone, DRP) and teacher recommendation.